 Before I had children vacations meant sleeping in, staying up late and being 100% lazy.
-Now that I travel with two little ones, vacations are more like parenting just with a different background.
+Now that I travel with two little ones vacations are more like parenting with a different background.

-In what I’m hoping to make an ongoing series, I’ll talk about the tips and tricks I’ve found to helpful when traveling with children.
+In what I’m hoping to make an ongoing series I will talk about tips and tricks I’ve found to helpful when traveling with children.

 Today we’re going to be talk about sharing a hotel room with your kids, more specifically how to put them to bed.